 FINANCE AND ACCOUNTING SUPPORT – BUY SIDE

-Buy side financial resources will analyze the interrelationship between historical and projected future financial performance in order to enable the buyer to focus on deal drivers that pose the most investment risk or opportunity for return
+Buy-side financial resources will analyze the interrelationship between historical and projected future financial performance to enable the buyer to focus on deal drivers that pose the most investment risk or opportunity for return.

-Profitability analysis by business segment, customer, product, or service, which is often fundamental to supporting the buyer’s investment thesis
+- Profitability analysis by business segment, customer, product, or service that is fundamental to supporting the buyer’s investment thesis.

 FINANCE AND ACCOUNTING SUPPORT – SELL SIDE